CraftTweaker/CraftTweaker-Documentation/docs/Mods/GregTechCE/Material.md

 ### DustMaterial

 `DustMaterial` is a material which contains dust features.
-Its superclass is `FluidMaterial` so you can use all members in `FluidMaterial`.
+Its superclass is `FluidMaterial` so all members in `FluidMaterial` is still available.

 Properties: